RetroPie/RetroPie-Docs/docs/ES-scraper.md

 # ES-scraper in the RetroPie setup script

 ES-scraper can be started from the "setup" menu of the RetroPie setup script.
-There you can run a normal (re-) scrape of the ROMs (first option) or a forced re-scrape of the ROMs (second option).
+You do not need to manually install the "python-imaging" package.
+In the scraper menu you can run a normal (re-) scrape of the ROMs (first option) or a forced re-scrape of the ROMs (second option).
 The scraper is started with boxart downloading.
 The maximum width (in pixels) for boxarts is set to 350 px.
 You can change this width with the third option.

 When the scraper is finished it returns to the setup script.

 # Troubleshooting
 ### The scraper won't find any games (or just a few)